My research interests are in applied and theoretical labour economics, particularly in search and matching.

 Joint with Alice Kuegler, European Economic Review, 2019, 113, pp. 108-135

 How do workers and firms respond to comprehensive labor market reforms?
-We develop a new approach for reform evaluation that uses detailed micro data, and apply it to analyze the German Hartz Reforms.
+We use detailed micro data to analyze the German Hartz Reforms through the lens of a structural model of the labor market.
 These reforms aimed at reducing unemployment, by increasing working hour flexibility, job matching and work incentives.
-In our setting the timing of the reforms affects the model parameters, which are estimated using matched data on 430,000 workers in 340,000 firms.
-Contrary to previous findings, our analysis shows that the reforms marginally reduced unemployment at the cost of a pronounced decline in wages.
-Low-skilled workers suffered the largest wage losses.
-Furthermore, we decompose the contribution of each reform wave on employment and wages, and document a structural shift in the factors that govern overall wage dispersion.
-Match specific and frictional wage variation become relatively more prominent after the reforms, while the importance of firm and sorting effects is reduced.
+In our setting, reforms directly affect the model parameters, which are estimated using matched data on 430,000 workers in 340,000 firms.
+Contrary to previous findings, our analysis shows that, although the reforms shortened the typical duration of unemployment, they did not reduce unemployment as a whole and led to a decline in wages.
+Low-skilled workers suffered the most in terms of employment and wage losses.
+Furthermore, we decompose the contribution of each reform wave to employment and wage changes, finding that the reduction in generosity of unemployment benefits was the principle driver in reducing wages.

 In the U.S. the average black worker has a lower employment rate and earns a lower wage compared to his white counterpart.
 Lang and Lehmann (2012) argue that black-white wage and employment gaps are smaller for high-skill workers.
 We show that a model combining employer taste-based discrimination, search frictions and skill complementarities can replicate these regularities, and estimate it using data from the U.S. manufacturing sector.
 We find that discrimination is quantitatively important to understand differences in wages and job finding rates across workers with low education levels, whereas skill differences are the main driver of those differences among workers with high education levels.